Article

 Streamlined dock-to-dock flows

-Since most of the resources’ time in a warehouse is spent moving, the focus should be put on delivering the same value with less effort.
-The ultimate goal is to reduce the manipulation of materials to smoothen the flow of inbound and outbound operations, including unloading, storage, replenishment, picking and loading.
+Since most of the resources’ time in a warehouse is spent moving, the focus should be on delivering the same value with less effort.
+The ultimate goal is to reduce the manipulation of materials to smooth the flow of inbound and outbound operations, including unloading, storage, replenishment, picking, and loading.

-The core initiatives to achieve this must call on to separate between picking and replenishment or to set dedicated corridors to sort items by destination immediately at the time of picking, to minimize records and documents, to eliminate stoppage points, to favor cross-docking when suitable, to eliminate repacking, to perform sampling quality control during the flow, to execute hands-free picking whenever possible, and to use appropriate picking methods according to demand profile.
+The core initiatives to achieve this should include separating picking and replenishment processes, establishing dedicated corridors for sorting items by destination during picking, minimizing the use of records and documents, eliminating stoppage points, promoting cross-docking when applicable, avoiding repacking, performing quality control sampling throughout the flow, enabling hands-free picking wherever possible, and selecting the appropriate picking methods based on the demand profile.

 Flexible network planning